sbt/sbt/README.md

 Compared to the default dependency resolution of SBT, it adds:
 * downloading of artifacts in parallel,
 * better offline mode - one can safely work with snapshot dependencies if these are in cache (SBT tends to try to fail if it cannot check for updates),
-* non obfuscated cache (cache structure just mimicks the URL it caches).
+* non obfuscated cache (cache structure just mimicks the URL it caches),
+* no global lock (no "Waiting for ~/.ivy2/.sbt.ivy.lock to be available").

 From the command-line, it also has:
 * a [launcher](#launch), able to launch apps distributed via Maven / Ivy repositories,